CurbSafeCharmer/refill/README.md

 $config['summary'] = "Filled in %numfixed% bare reference(s) with Reflinks";
 ```

-You can also add a banner to notify users about updates.
-Create `config/banner.php` and add the banner code.
-This file is ignored by git.
+You can also add a banner to notify users about updates, as well as extend the default footer.
+Create `rlBanner()` and `rlFooter()` and return the content in them.
-There's a CSS class named `banner` for banner styling.

 There are more configuations available, please check out `src/config.default.php` for details.